ucldc/ingest_deploy/README.md

 This will stop the instance so it can be brought up easily. `get_worker_info.sh` should report the instance as "stopping" or "stopped".

-As a last option for terminating unresponsive workers, run `get_worker_info.sh` to get the worker ID (i-[whatever]) then use the following command `aws ec2 terminate-instances --instance-ids "[XXXXX]"`
+As a last option for terminating unresponsive workers, run `get_worker_info.sh` to get the worker ID (i-[whatever]) then use the following command `aws ec2 terminate-instances --instance-ids "[XXXXX]"` .
+If you can SSH to the worker, you can also use `ec2-metadata` to determine the worker ID.

 ### 2. <a name="harvestregistry">Run harvest jobs: non-Nuxeo sources</a>